bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 <a id="pre-configuring-the-store"></a>

-Before setting up multiple currencies on a store, ensure to configure the store as follows:
+Before setting up multiple currencies on a store, be sure to configure the store as follows:

 * Stripe Payment Gateway
 * Stencil Theme
 * Optimized One-Page Checkout